 Resources for concertgoers

 Make your YSM concert experience memorable with these resources, including tips for parking downtown and more information on things to do in New Haven before the performance.

 Read on to learn more about our many concert venues, including information such as handicapped access, lost and found, and more.

 Street parking is available on campus.
 Parking on Wall Street between College and High is not open to the general public.

 After 5 p.m., there is no time limit for metered parking.
 Meters run until 9 p.m.
-Some parking meters accept credit cards, and some only accept change.
-The Concert Office has quarters available to make change for bills.
+Some parking meters accept credit cards and ParkMobile payment, and some only accept change.
+On ticketed concert nights, the Concert Office has quarters available to make change for bills.

 There are many metered spots reserved for handicapped parking around Sprague Memorial Hall, Woolsey Hall, and W.L.
 Harkness Hall.
 Parking in these spots requires a disabled license plate or permit.
 One of these spots is directly in front of Sprague Memorial Hall on College Street, and another is located across the intersection on Wall Street.
 An additional two spots are located on College Street between Grove and Wall, close to Woolsey Hall.

 There are many bicycle racks in the vicinity of Sprague Memorial Hall, Woolsey Hall, and W.L.
 Harkness Hall.
-The city of New Haven also allows cyclists to park their bikes on parking meters.
+The city of New Haven also allows cyclists to secure their bikes to parking meters.
+Securing bikes to hand rails on staircases is prohibited.

 Things to do